-PART H-2 Tariff and VAT Exemptions on Imported Materials and Equipment (Program 21)
+PART H-3 Tariff and vat exemptions on imported materials and equipment (Program 14)

-It is our understanding that certain enterprises in China are eligible for exemption from the payment of import duty and import VAT on imported inputs, technologies and equipment including the following identified programs
+It is our understanding that certain enterprises in China are eligible for exemption from the payment of import duty and import VAT on imported inputs, technologies and machinery.

-If your business or any company/entity related to your business received benefits under any such program during the period 1 January 2006 to 31 December 2016, please answer the following questions.
+If your business or any company/entity related to your business received benefits under any such program during the period 1 June 2016 to 31 May 2017, please answer the following questions.

-- 1. Provide complete details involving the exemption of tariff and import VAT received, for any imported technologies and equipment. - 2.
-Provide complete details involving the amount of the VAT refund received, including whether the refund was received in a lump sum or multiple instalments.
-Prepare this information in the attached spreadsheet named "VAT and Tariff" included as part of the Exporter Questionnaire accompanying spreadsheet provided alongside this questionnaire. - 3.
-Describe the application and approval procedures for obtaining a benefit under these programs. - 4.
-Where applicable, provide copies of the application form or other documentation used to apply for these programs, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program. - 5.
-Outline the fees charged to, or expenses incurred by your business for purposes of receiving these programs. - 6.
-Outline the eligibility criteria your business had to meet in order to receive benefits under these programs. - 7.
-State whether your eligibility for these programs was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs; - c) the industry to which your business belongs; or - d) the region in which your business is located. - 8.
-If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation. - 9.
-What records does your business keep regarding each of the benefits received under these programs?
+1. Provide complete details involving the amount of the VAT refund received, including whether the refund was received in a lump sum or multiple instalments.

+2. Describe the application and approval procedures for obtaining a benefit under the program.

+3. Where applicable, provide copies of the application form or other documentation used to apply for the program, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program.

+4. Outline the fees charged to, or expenses incurred by your business for purposes of receiving the program.

+5. Outline the eligibility criteria your business had to meet in order to receive benefits under this program.

+- 6. State whether your eligibility for the program was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs; - c) the industry to which your business belongs; or - d) the region in which your business is located.

+7. If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation.

+8. What records does your business keep regarding each of the benefits received under this program?
 Provide copies of any records kept in relation to the program.

-- 10. Indicate where benefits under these programs can be found in your accounting system (i.e., specify the ledgers or journals) and financial statements. - 11.
-To your knowledge, do these programs still operate or have they been terminated? - 12.
-If these programs have been terminated, please provide details (when, why).
+9. Indicate where benefits under this program can be found in your accounting system (i.e., specify the ledgers or journals) and financial statements.

+10. To your knowledge, does the program still operate or has it been terminated?

+11. If the program has been terminated, please provide details (when, why).
 When is the last date that your business could apply for or claim benefits under the program?
-When is the last date that your business could receive benefits under the program? - 13.
-If any of these programs have been terminated and is being substituted for by another program, identify the program and answer all the questions in Part H-2 in relation to this programme. - 14.
-Were the materials and/or equipment that were entitled to a refund of VAT used in the production of the goods during the investigation period?
-If yes, provide the following information: - (a) type of inputs; - (b) cost of inputs; - (c) quantity of inputs; and - (d) amount of VAT refunded.
+When is the last date that your business could receive benefits under the program?

+If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part H-1 in relation to this programme.

-Has your company received exemption from payment, or refunds of import duty and import VAT, for imported material inputs including technologies and equipment at any time that were used in the production of the goods during the investigation period?
+- 12. Were the materials and/or equipment that were entitled to a refund of VAT used in the e production of the goods during the assessment period?
 If yes, provide the following information:

+- (a) type of inputs;

+- (b) cost of inputs;

+- (c) quantity of inputs; and

+- (d) amount of VAT refunded.

+- 13. Has your company received exemption from payment of or refunds of import duty and import VAT for imported material inputs (e.g. HRC, HRS, narrow strip, etc.) at any time that were used in the production of the goods during the assessment period?
+If yes, provide the following information:

-- description of imported product;
+- · description of imported product;

-- · country of origin;
+- country of origin;

 - quantity of imported product;

 - purchase price;

-- terms of purchase (F.O.B., C.I.F., etc.);
+- terms of purchase (FOB, CIF etc.);

 - ocean freight;

 - value for duty of imported product;

 - regular rate of taxes and duties;

 - concessionary rate of taxes and duties;

 - amount of duties and taxes normally applicable;

 - amount of duties and taxes paid;

 - amount of duties and taxes exempt;

 - date of importation;

 - tariff classification number:

 - customs entry number; and

 - application fee.